VitNode/vitnode/packages/backend-email-smtp/README.md

-# (Vitnode) Backend Resend Email Provider
+# (Vitnode) Backend SMTP Email Provider

-This package is used to create a provider for [Resend](https://resend.com/) to send emails in the VitNode app.
+This package is used to create a provider for SMTP server to send emails in the VitNode app.

 <p align="center">
   <br>